-Description This software is used in two situations.
+Description This software can be used in two situations.
 The first is to predict the next outcome based on the previous states of a discrete sequence.
 The second is to classify a discrete response based on a number of discreate covariates.
 In both situations, we use Bayesian logistic regression models that consider the high-order interactions.
+The models are trained with slice sampling method, a variant of Markov chain Monte Carlo.
 The time arising from using high-order interactions is reduced greatly by our compression technique that represents a group of original parameters as a single one in MCMC step.
-In this version, we use log-normal prior for the hyperparameters.
-When it is used for the second situation - classification, we consider the full set of interaction patterns up to a specified order.